IPS-Eye-White

 Crispus, the leader of the synagogue, believed in the Lord with all his household, and many of the Corinthians when they heard were believing and being baptized.
 (Acts 18:8 NASB)

-Although there is no firm evidence one way or the other, what stands out is that belief is a factor in every case.
+What stands out is that belief was a factor in every case.
 Cornelius' group believed and repented, as did the Philippian jailer and His household and Crispus and his household.
-Lydia is said to have opened her heart.
+Below a certain age, no child can believe or repent..

 And Jesus came up and spoke to them, saying, "All authority has been given to Me in heaven and on earth.
 "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age."
 (Matthew 28:18-20 NASB)